 Income from Capital Gains from Investing

 If salaried or self-employed individuals are trading in securities for the purpose of short term or long term investing, then the security transaction tax is levied on the transactions done.
 The gains arising out of these investments will be classified as short term and long term based on the holding period of the investment.
 Both short term capital gains and long term capital gains are subject to tax as per the rules.
-Any short term capital gain is taxable at 15% and the income tax slab rate for equity and debt securities, respectively.
-A long term capital gain is subject to LTCG tax of 20% with indexation benefit for debt securities.
+Any short term capital gain is taxable at 15% and the income tax slab rate for equity and debt securities (for investments made till 31st March 2023), respectively.
+A long term capital gain is subject to LTCG tax of 20% with indexation benefit for debt securities only for investments till March 31st 2023.
 The LTCG tax for equities is 10% if the gains are above INR 1 lakh.

 Income from Trading as a Profession (Business Income)